 - anaemia (low red blood cells)

-Children with long-term exposure to low levels of lead may develop:
+Long-term exposure to lower levels of lead can cause:

 - learning difficulties